 - Cheyennes and Indian wars people: Friends, acquaintances, but with one ongoing link and that is our connection started with and/or continues because of what I write about the 1860s Cheyenne wars.

-- Collages that hopefully present background that I know a fair amount about Ned Wynkoop, Cheyennes, and the 1860s and the Wynkoop and the Cheyenne connection.
+- Collages that hopefully present background that I know a fair amount about Ned Wynkoop, Cheyennes, the 1860s, and the Wynkoop/Cheyenne connection.

 - Publicity for my writing (sorry).

 The goal of these images is simply to show with as little words as possible who I am and my connection to Wynkoop and the Cheyenne people.

 Before moving forward I want to make the following clear.